meilisearch/meilisearch-java/CONTRIBUTING.md

 #### Create signature credentials (first time) <!-- omit in TOC -->

-⚠️ All these steps (create and publish a GPG key) have already been done by the Meili team and the key is shared internally.
+⚠️ These step (create and publish a GPG key) has already been done by the Meili team and the key is shared internally.
 Please ask a maintainer to get the credentials if needed.

 Steps: